ethica-framework/main/fairness-balancing/readme.md

-Here’s an updated structure for your README in the fairness-balancing directory, referencing and documenting the available Jupyter Notebook files for easy access:

----

 # Fairness Balancing

 This directory provides a suite of Jupyter Notebooks designed to guide users through systematic ethical AI development with a focus on fairness.
 Each notebook covers a specific aspect of fairness-balancing, supporting stakeholders in diagnosing, analyzing, and reflecting on ethical challenges.